Maradona leaves Gimnasia after just two months at the helm | Goal.com

 Maradona leaves Gimnasia after just two months at the helm

-Diego Maradona has been sacked from his job as coach of Gimnasia after just 72 days in charge.
+Diego Maradona has left his role as coach of Gimnasia after just 72 days in charge.

 The Argentine icon took over at the helm of the Superliga side in September this year on a deal that was supposed to run to the end of the season.